Academic Cooperative Programs

 Guidelines for taking pre-health prerequisite coursework not offered at JHU

-Students in their sophomore, junior or senior years may participate in ACP provided that students take only one class per semester (fall and spring semesters only) at one of these universities.
+Students in their sophomore, junior or senior years may participate in BSEP provided that students take only one class per semester (fall and spring semesters only) at one of these universities.
 Students cannot exceed their credit limits (18.5) without permission from their academic advisor.
 Permission must be granted in advance.

 Typical health professions that have prerequisite coursework